cynthiasidlauskas/Growlr/README.md

  1. Copy and Paste the contents of the [GrowlrDatabaseFinal.txt](https://github.com/cynthiasidlauskas/Growlr/blob/master/GrowlrDatabaseFinal.txt "GrowlrDatabaseFinal.txt") file to your Microsoft SQL Server Management Studio.
  2. Execute the data.
  3. In properties, Copy the connection string.
+ 4. Download everything that has the  "Final Project Commit ---- Need Database to operate" comment and open in Visual Studio or your favorite code editor.
- 4. Paste your connection string into the Web.Config file, in the appropriate place within the connectionString angular brackets.
+ 5. Paste your connection string into the Web.Config file, in the appropriate place within the connectionString angular brackets.

 ## Video Demo
 Click this [link](https://photos.app.goo.gl/C935FMfwwiMZ8u9Z6) to view a view a video demonstration of Growlr!